Convergent and Efficient Deep Q Network Algorithm

-\paragraph{Cliff walking}By way of demonstration, we consider a tabular problem, the \textit{cliff walking} task in \citet{ReinforcementLearningTextbook}, as illustrated in Fig.~\ref{cliff walking ill-conditionness}.
+\paragraph{Cliff walking}By way of illustration, we consider a tabular task, the \textit{cliff walking} problem in \citet{ReinforcementLearningTextbook}, as illustrated in Fig.~\ref{cliff walking ill-conditionness}.
 The agent starts at the lower left corner in the grid and can move into nearby blocks.
-If it enters a white block, it receives a reward $-1$; if it enters a grey block which is the cliff, it receives a reward $-100$ and the process terminates; if it enters the goal it terminates with a reward zero.
-To learn this task, we initialize $Q$ for all state-action pairs to be zero, and we proceed by randomly sampling a state-action pair $(s,a)$, use it as $(s_t,a_t)$ to find the next state $s_{t+1}$, and update $Q$ via Eq.~(\ref{Q table learning}) which is the Q-table learning, or minimize the associated loss $\left(Q_\theta(s_t,a_t)-r_t-\gamma \max_{a'}Q_\theta(s_{t+1},a') \right)^2 $ following the gradient, which is RG learning.
-As shown in Fig.~\ref{cliff walking ill-conditionness}, RG learns more slowly than Q-table learning, and as shown in the right plots, for a given value of $L_{\textit{MSBE}}$, RG's distance to the optimal solution $Q^*$ is larger than that of Q-table learning, showing that Q-table learning finds $Q^*$ more efficiently.
-We find that the distance to $Q^*$ is indeed closely related to the quality of policy and RG produces a worse policy than Q-table learning.
+If it enters a white block, it receives a reward $-1$; if it enters a grey block which is the cliff, it receives a reward $-100$ and the process terminates; if it enters the goal, it terminates with a zero reward.
+To learn this task, we initialize $Q$ for all state-action pairs to be zero, and we randomly sample a state-action pair as $(s_t,a_t)$ and find the next state $s_{t+1}$ to update $Q$ via Eq.~(\ref{Q table learning}), which is the Q-table learning, or to minimize the associated loss $\left(Q_\theta(s_t,a_t)-r_t-\gamma \max_{a'}Q_\theta(s_{t+1},a') \right)^2 $ following the gradient, which is RG learning.
+As shown in Fig.~\ref{cliff walking ill-conditionness}, RG learns significantly more slowly than Q-table learning, and as shown in the right plots, given a fixed value of $L_{\textit{MSBE}}$, RG's distance to the optimal solution $Q^*$ is also larger than that of Q-table learning, showing that Q-table learning approaches $Q^*$ more efficiently.
 To investigate the dependence on the size of the problem, we consider a width of 10 of the system with $\gamma=0.9$, and its doubled size---a width of 20 with $\gamma=0.95$.
-The results are presented in the upper and the lower plots in Fig.~\ref{cliff walking ill-conditionness}.
-Notice that the agent learns by randomly sampling from the state-action space, and doubling the system size reduces the sampling efficiency by a factor of two.
-As we have the learning time of Q-learning being linear and RG being quadratic in the deterministic case, here their learning time respectively becomes 4 times and 8 times for the double-sized system.
-We see that the experimental results approximately coincide with this prediction, and support our analysis of the scaling property above.
+The results are presented in the upper and lower plots in Fig.~\ref{cliff walking ill-conditionness}.
+Notice that the agent learns by random sampling from the state-action space, and doubling the system size reduces the sampling efficiency by a factor of 2.
+As the learning time of Q-learning is linear and RG is quadratic in the deterministic case, their learning time should respectively become 4 times and 8 times for the double-sized system.
+We have confirmed that the experimental results approximately coincide with this prediction and therefore support our analysis of the scaling property above.